 Currently, much of the research at the institute focuses on four topics: the molecular genetics of ageing, the regulation of metabolism in old age, the study of the ageing brain and the role of mitochondria in ageing processes.
 In addition, research groups are investigating evolutionarily conserved mechanisms for ageing, the role of insulin signaling in ageing processes, and how DNA replication and repair, as well as epigenetics and protein homeostasis, influence ageing.
 We are also exploring how the immune system and microbiome affect aging.

 Research on model organisms

 The strategic concept of our institute focuses on understanding ageing by working with different model organisms.
 This idea grew out of the breakthrough discovery that single gene mutations in metabolic signaling pathways can extend health and lifespan in simple invertebrates.
 It was later shown that these same signaling pathways were also effective in mice and perhaps in humans.
-Currently, the institute conducts work on six different model organisms: Baker's yeast (Saccharomyces cerevisiae), worms (Caenorhabditis elegans), fruit flies (Drosophila melanogaster), toxoplasma parasites (Toxoplasma gondii), turquoise killifish (Notobranchius furzeri) and mice (Mus musculus).
+Currently, the institute conducts work on five different model organisms: Worms (Caenorhabditis elegans), fruit flies (Drosophila melanogaster), toxoplasma parasites (Toxoplasma gondii), turquoise killifish (Notobranchius furzeri) and mice (Mus musculus).